kishore-devaraj/curio/content/posts/Go-CD/GoCD-101.en.md

 >}}

+{{< admonition type=info title="Info" open=true >}}
+GoCD follows master-slave architecture for communications between the components.
+{{< /admonition >}}

-In the GoCD architecture, there are two main components which is bare minimum to run the GoCD pipeline.
+In the GoCD architecture, there are two main components which is the bare minimum to run the pipeline.
 #### Go-Server
 - Go-server is the one that **controls everything, assign the job and provides the user interface** to users of the system.
 - User usually interacts with server to define the pipelines and tells what to run next.